JpZwAr/JpZwAr/README.md

 - 👋 Hi, I’m @JpZwAr
-- 👀 I’m interested in Information Security and Web Development.
+- 👀 I’m interested in Information Security, Machine Learning and Web Development.
-- 🌱 I’m currently learning about JavaScript, Node.js, Next.js and React, with the goal to become a Fullstack Developer.
+- 🌱 I’m currently learning about JavaScript (Node.js) and Python (Django).
 - 💻 I have some amount of practice with Linux and Information Security Tools (Wireshark, TCPDump and so on).
+- 📊 I also have basic knowledge and understanding in Machine Learning.
 - 💞️ I’m looking to collaborate on projects that can give me a more deeper understanding about the topics of my interest.
 - 📫 How to reach me: olimpiojp@hotmail.com or jp.olimpio@unesp.br